Correspondence of Paul and Seneca: Scholarly analysis

 Scholars almost universally believe the correspondence to be forged.
 During the 15th century in the Renaissance, more skeptical analysis raised doubts on the veracity of the correspondence.
 Scholars such as Lorenzo Valla found that the writing style matched neither Seneca nor Paul, and the letters were denounced by Erasmus.
 Later scholars detected errors of fact and chronology that the genuine Seneca would not have made, but a forger not intricately familiar with Roman history writing centuries later might have.
 Scholars noticed with skepticism just how late the letters appeared in history; Lactantius, a Christian author writing earlier in the 4th century, makes no mention of any such correspondence, despite frequently citing Seneca and positively evaluating both him and Paul.
 This suggests their creation in the middle of the 4th century, such that Lactantius would have been unfamiliar, yet Jerome would think them legitimate.
+The Latin style of the collection is also a good match to 4th-century works, such as the letters of Symmachus.

 The 11th letter dated to 64 CE bears a different writing style of Latin from the other letters, and is out of chronological sequence with the rest of the correspondence.
 This leads scholars to think that a different forger may have written that letter.
 The 13th and 14th epistles also have a somewhat different style than the others, indicating they too may have been appended later.
 Additionally, the 14th epistle is unusually direct about Paul's evangelism, with him calling on Seneca to "make yourself a new herald of Jesus Christ", yet Jerome only quotes the 12th epistle in support of listing Seneca as a saint, leading to suspicion that the version of the correspondence Jerome read in the late 4th century did not yet include the final two letters.